 Branch Environmental supplies custom built pollution control equipment for industry.
 Our air pollution control equipment can clean up acids, organics, aerosols and mist to meet any emission control standards.
 Our equipment is also used for water treatment, including removal of volatile organics, ammonia and other gases.

-We design and build custom fabricated mass transfer equipment for gas absorption and removal.
+Branch designs and builds custom fabricated mass transfer equipment for gas absorption and removal.